AdobeDocs/workfront.en/help/quicksilver/workfront-basics/navigate-workfront/workfront-navigation/workfront-terminology-glossary.md

   </tr>
   <tr>
    <td>Constraint Day</td>
-   <td> <p>If you are using a Task Constraint in a template task that is tied to a specific day, such as Must Start On, then that specific day becomes the Constraint Day of the template task.</p> <p>The following task constraints update the Constraint Day field:</p>
+   <td> <p>If you are using a Task Constraint in a template task that is tied to a specific day, such as Must Start On, then that specific day becomes the Constraint Day of the template task.</p> <p>The following task constraints update the [!UICONTROL Constraint Day] field:</p>
     <ul>
      <li>Must Start On</li>
      <li>Must Finish On</li>